HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/index.md

-# What's new in HCL DX
+# What's new in HCL DX test

 Find out the latest features, enhancements, and fixes included in the most recent Cumulative Fix of HCL Digital Experience.